HOSTED-POWER/docs-turbostack-app/Technologies/Web Servers/nginx_block_access.md

 ##### 1\.
 Using IP-whitelisting

 Using deny all in the nginx configuration will block access to all IP addresses except those you explicitly allowed.
-The best way to do this is by creating a file **10auth.conf** in the **/var/www/<user/nginx** directory and place the whitelisting configuration in there, which will apply to the concerning websites owned by that user.
+The best way to do this is by creating a file **10auth.conf** in the **/var/www/`<user>`/nginx** directory and place the whitelisting configuration in there, which will apply to the applications under that user.

 An example is shown below where all IP's are denied expect the IP's 178.238.102.146, 178.238.102.148 and 78.22.198.62.